Amityville in the Hood (2021) Review

 Instead, we get lots of footage of the seamier side of Los Angeles, long frequently pointless conversations, and long flashback sequences filled with footage from Ferguson’s other films.
-With a title like Amityville in the Hood you know there’s going to be several horrible rap tracks on the soundtrack.
-That includes “The Amityville Rap” by Ferguson under the name MC Dirty D, it makes Vanilla Ice’s “Ninja Rap” sound inspired.
+With a title like Amityville in the Hood, you know there are going to be several horrible rap tracks on the soundtrack.
+That includes “The Amityville Rap” by Ferguson under the name MC Dirty D, which makes Vanilla Ice’s “Ninja Rap” sound inspired.

 Amityville in the Hood really isn’t even a horror movie.
 It’s a crime film with a few supernatural elements, most of which are in the flashbacks.
 Is it the worst Amityville film I’ve seen?
 Quite possibly, most of the others at least tried to have a plot, even Amityville Vampire had a couple of good effects and some skin.
 The Amityville Moon had a halfway decent werewolf suit.
 This has “The Amityville Rap”.